Skip to Main Content

 • If something isn’t working well or there is a problem, discuss the matter with a staff member before you get frustrated or angry.

-• If you need to leave a note for a member of the library staff, be sure to include date, time, your name, and any other information such as patrons or others who need to be contacted.
-It is vital that notes are detailed in case questions arise.
+• If you need to leave a note for a member of the library staff, be sure to include any pertinent information, such as name, ID number, barcode, title, etc. It is vital that notes provide details for follow up.

 Maintain A Positive Attitude

-The library staff functions as a team.
-The full-time staff members do whatever is needed and help each other out.
+The library staff functions as a team, does whatever is needed, and helps each other out.
 The same is expected of student workers – help each other and help the full-time staff.

 • Your attitude is a key to teamwork.